HGTV’s Nicole Curtis Gets Candid About ‘Rehab Addict’ Return, Drama With Her Ex & Personal Struggles

 You are essentially un-flipping a flip in Wyoming.
 Tell me about how that project came about.

 Wyoming is very desolate.
-I’ve been to Wyoming twice in my life, but I bought this house sight unseen, I just had this fixation on it.
-I’ve been watching this old town.
-I’ve talked to people from that area and they were like, “You don’t want to be in Wyoming.”
+I’ve been to Wyoming twice in my life, but I bought this house sight unseen, and I just had this fixation on it.
+I’ve been watching this little town.
+I’ve talked to people from that area, and they were like, “You don’t want to be in Wyoming.”
 I just bought a house, and it was funny because I didn’t think about things like the nearest airport a couple hours away, or the nearest big box store to buy supplies a couple hours away.
 Contractors?
 Don’t have any.
 It was really one of those moments.
 I’ve always been one of those spontaneous people.
 You can buy houses online, and that’s what I did.

 View this post on Instagram